-It depicts the events leading up to the Norman conquest of England and concerns William, Duke of Normandy, and Harold Godwinson, Earl of Wessex, later King of England as Harold II, and culminates in the conquest itself and the battle of Hastings on October 14, 1066.
+It depicts the events leading up to the Norman conquest of England and concerns William, Duke of Normandy (known as "William the Conqueror" after the battle), and Harold Godwinson, Earl of Wessex, later King of England as Harold II, and culminates in the conquest itself and the battle of Hastings on October 14, 1066.
 It was made within a few years after the battle and ended up named after Bayeux, the French city it was kept in the cathedral of for centuries, but it is now agreed to have been made in England.

 The Bayeux Tapestry provides examples of:

 - Battle Epic: A 70-meter embroidery recounting the conquest of England by the Normans, culminating in the battle of Hastings.
 Its main characters are William the Conqueror, Duke of Normandy, and Harold Godwinson, Earl of Wessex who becomes the King of England.

 - Bowdlerise: The Museum of Reading in England has a replica of the tapestry on display.
 It was created using a drawing of the original as a guide.
 However, the drawing put shorts on a figure who was originally naked, so the replica does too.